SynixeContractors/Documents/certs/uav.md

 ##### Position Tracking

 `Control + T` can also be used to fix the camera to a position.
 If the device moves the camera will remain looking at the same position.

+## Certification

+### Requirements

+- Member

+### Theoretical Exam

+1. What is the primary responsibility of a UAV Operator?

+2. What is the primary purpose of a UAV?

+3. When is a UAV appropriate for a mission?

+### Practical Exam

+1. The UAV Operator is able to identify all targets at an enemy position without being detected.

+2. The UAV Operator is able to locate and lock onto a moving target.

+3. The UAV Operator is able to provide updates of the tracked target while on the move.